 In January 1783, a newspaper advertized the sale of his sloop.

-In 1786, he was identified as "of Albany" and as the nephew and heir of the late Dirck Schuyler of New York in the will filed by his widow.
+In 1786, he was identified as "of Albany" and as the nephew and heir of the late Dirck Schuyler of New York in the will filed by widow Ann Mary Schuyler of New York.
 His son also was named as an heir.

-Appearing for the first time as a head of household in 1800, his family included only the aging couple, one girl, and a slave.
+Appearing for the first time as a head of household in 1800, his family included only an man and woman, one girl, and a slave.

 Dirck Schuyler was buried "gratis" from the church late in December 1806.

 Sources: The life of Dirck Schuyler is CAP biography number 1270.
 This sketch is derived chiefly from family and community-based resources.
 Ancestry.com reference (#I81568287).
-IRS sweep October 2012.
+Latest IRS sweep August 2013.

 At least two other Dirck Schuylers cause us concern.
-Dirck of NYC (1700-1788) and Dirck (1761-1811) who was a young officer in the New York Line.
+Dirck of NYC (1700-1788) and Dirck (1761-1811) who may have been the officer in the New York Line.
 Perhaps, yet another Dirck Schuyler, a New Jersey loyalist, lost his holdings via confiscation.